Luke Littler: Darts player profile - age, world ranking, nickname, prize money and walk-on song

 Luke Littler is a household name and fan favourite after his storming run to the final of the 2024 World Darts Championship, aged just 16.

-The teenager is continuing to thrill crowds across the country in the Premier League Darts, where he is battling with Luke Humphries, Michael van Gerwen and more to reach 'Finals Night'.
+The teenager is continuing to thrill crowds across the country in the Premier League Darts, where he has now wrapped up a play-off place after a fourth nightly win of the season, in Aberdeen.

 Here's all you need to know about the new sporting star.